William Bede Dalley

 William Bede Dalley (5 July 1831 – 28 October 1888) was an Australian politician and barrister and the first Australian appointed to the Privy Council of the United Kingdom.
 He was a leading lay representative and champion of the Catholic community and was known for his parliamentary and legal eloquence.

 Early life

-Dalley was born at Sydney in 1831 to Irish parents, John Dalley and Catherine Spillane, who were both convicts.
+Dalley was born at Sydney in 1831.
+His father John Dalley was from Broadwindsor, Dorset, his mother Catherine Spillane was from Kinsale, County Cork.
+They were both convicts.
 He was educated at the Sydney College and St Mary's College.
 He was called to the bar in 1856.